modelica/ModelicaSpecification/Tutorial.md

 end VsourceAC;
 ```
 In order to provide not too much information at this stage, the constant PI is explicitly declared,
-although it is usually imported from the Modelica standard library (see appendix of the Language
+although it is usually imported from the [Modelica standard library](https://github.com/modelica/ModelicaStandardLibrary).
-Specification).
 Finally, we must not forget the ground point.
 ```Modelica
 model Ground "Ground"
  Pin p;